Parent article: The Routing

-The size of the track that is placed is controlled by the applicable routing width design rule and your current Track Width Mode setting.
-How the interactive router responds to existing objects, such as pads on other nets, depends on the current Routing Conflict Resolution mode.
-When it encounters an object, the Interactive Router handle this conflict by applying a Walkaround, Hug and Push, Push, Ignore, or Stop conflict resolution strategy.
+The size of the track that is placed is controlled by the applicable Routing Width design rule, and the clearance from other net objects is controlled by the applicable electrical Clearance design rule.
+How the interactive router responds to existing objects, such as pads and routing on other nets, depends on the current Routing Conflict Resolution mode.
+The mode determines whether the router will Walkaround the obstacle, or attempt to Push it, or Stop, or Ignore it.

 Interactive routing can be performed on:

 - A single net - Route » Interactive Routing

 - Two nets configured as a differential pair - Route » Interactive Differential Pair Routing